MileHacker Logo

 Seasonal Travel Overview

-High Season (Spring & Autumn) involves more visitors and higher prices for places to stay.
+High Season (Spring & Autumn) involves more visitors and higher accommodation prices.
 Shoulder Season (Early Summer, Late Winter) means fewer crowds and potentially lower prices.
-Low Season (Mid-Summer, Mid-Winter) brings the lowest prices but extreme weather conditions.
+Low Season (Mid-Summer, Mid-Winter) delivers the lowest prices but extreme weather conditions.

-For example, early summer brings verdant foliage, while late winter still provides opportunities for skiing with potentially better deals.
+For example, early summer brings verdant foliage, while late winter still creates possibilities for skiing with potentially better deals.

 Typhoons